apapaefs/mctutorial/intro.md

-# How to Write Monte Carlo Event Generator
+# How to Write a Monte Carlo Event Generator

 ## Introduction